-Increases sub-allocated local share of the Surface Transportation Program (STP): Sec.
-1205 would, first, return the name of the Surface Transportation Block Grant program to the Surface Transportation Program (STP)), as it was prior to its change in the 2015 FAST Act.
-As amended, this section would increase the amount that a state must sub-allocate from its STP funds to local governments the following ways over five years:
+Expands local funding opportunities through the Surface Transportation Program (STP): Sec.
+1205 would, first, return the name of the Surface Transportation Block Grant program to the Surface Transportation Program (STP), as it was prior to its change in the 2015 FAST Act.
+It would also maintain the current 55:45 ratio for STP funds, with states required to sub-allocate 55 percent of the funds it receives for STP to communities based on population.
+However, it would revise STP sub-allocations to include four population segments, up from three in current law, thereby providing mid-size counties with populations between 50,000 and 200,000 greater funding opportunities and ensuring that STP funds flow to counties of all sizes.